Alternative

 Address Verification USPS address validation Multi-source address validation

-Modern Interface Legacy interface, established in 1996 Modern, mobile-first design
+Modern Interface Legacy interface, established in 1996 Modern, mobile-first design, 4.8 rating

-Free Trial / Free Tier 4-week free trial, then $19.99/mo Free forever - no trial period
+Free Trial / Free Tier 4-week free trial, then $19.99/mo Free account, no trial clock, no expiration

 Pricing Comparison

 Stamps.com charges $19.99 per month for access to their platform and USPS discounted rates.
-That adds up to nearly $240 per year before you even buy a single label.
-I'd Ship That has no monthly subscription, no per-label fees, and no hidden costs.
-You simply pay for postage at discounted rates.
-Both platforms offer commercial USPS pricing, but I'd Ship That also includes FedEx and UPS so you can compare rates across carriers.
-For occasional shippers, the savings from eliminating the monthly fee alone make I'd Ship That a compelling alternative.
+That adds up to nearly $240 per year before you buy a single label.
+I'd Ship That has no monthly subscription, no per-label fees, and every fee shown up front.
+You simply pay for postage at discounted rates and you see the full price before you buy.
+Both platforms offer commercial USPS pricing, but I'd Ship That also includes FedEx and UPS so you can compare rates across carriers on the same screen.
+For occasional shippers, eliminating the monthly fee alone is the whole case: that recovered $240 a year covers postage on dozens of packages instead of vanishing into a subscription.
+For higher-volume sellers, the per-label rate gap matters even more now, because the 2026 carrier increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%) push retail pricing up on every shipment.

 Top Reasons to Switch